leofavre/canivete/docs/index.md

 the `.then()` method, passing along the resolved value of the previous Promise step.

-If a non-numeric parameter is passed as delay, the Promise will resolve immediately.
+If a non-numeric parameter is passed, the Promise will resolve without delay.

 #### Parameters
 `[delay = 0]`*{number}*: Delay in milliseconds<br/>